savar95x/dotfiles/README.md

 done
 stow -t ~/ */
 ```
 Clone this to a directory you usually clone stuff into like ~/.local/repos/, and stow will symlink the way it does.
-Make sure there are no configs already in ~/.config that clash with the ones in the subdirectories.
 Also, do this
 ```bash
 ln -s ~/.config/zsh/rc ~/.zshrc